inkle/ink/README.md

 ## Integrating into your game

-We currently have a C# runtime DLL `ink-engine.dll`, for example for use in Unity, and you'll also need the included `Newtonsoft.Json.dll`.
-It has a very simple API, so is easy integrate.
-It's not designed as an end-to-end narrative game engine.
+Download the [latest version of the ink-unity-integration](https://github.com/inkle/ink-unity-integration/releases) tools, and add them to your project.

+To simply test out your story, follow the **Writing (Unity)** instructions above.
+However, to integrate into your game fully, read on!

+**ink** isn't designed as an end-to-end narrative game engine.
 Rather, it's designed to be flexible, so that it can slot into your own game and UI with ease.
-Here's a taster, and is all you need to get started:
+Here's a taster of the code you need to get started:

     using Ink.Runtime;